openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 -  Asterisk '\*' to mark a *terminal* or *nonterminal* that can occur zero or more times.

--  Brackets '(' and ')' to enclose any sequence of terminals and/or
+-  Parentheses '(' and ')' to enclose any sequence of terminals and/or
    nonterminals marked with the '?' or '\*' metasymbols.

 .. index::